fellchase/libpython/README.md

 ### What to consider before submitting your code
 - Code should contain a comment about what it does at the beginning.
+- On the next line there should be an example scenario in which code can be used.
 - Code should be modular, it should be easy to understand and edit for others.
+- Try to follow Python conventions and PEP.
 - Code should be well commented so that the people who read it can understand the working easily.
 - Credits\
 In case the code you're submitting code that is not written by you then mention the person who has written it